melvyn10/readme_generator/README.md

-# Project Title : README generator
+# Project Title : Readme generator

 ## Project Description:
-auto generation of README file
+This application generates README file automatically by asking a number of questoins

 ## Table of Contents
 * [Installation](#installation)